jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

     You can ignore this error.
 This is a known issue with the ` jboss-ejb-iiop_1_0.xsd` schema file.
 See <https://bugzilla.redhat.com/show_bug.cgi?id=901186> and <https://bugzilla.redhat.com/show_bug.cgi?id=1192591>.

+* **XML Problem: cvc-complex-type.2.4.a: Invalid content was found starting with element 'iiop:binding-name'.
+One of '{"urn:iiop":ejb-name}' is expected.**

+    You can ignore this error.
+This is a known issue with the ` jboss-ejb-iiop_1_0.xsd` schema file.
+See <https://bugzilla.redhat.com/show_bug.cgi?id=901186> and <https://bugzilla.redhat.com/show_bug.cgi?id=1192591>.

 * **XML Problem: cvc-complex-type.2.4.a: Invalid content was found starting with element 'jee:interceptor-binding'.
 One of '{"http://java.sun.com/xml/ns/javaee":description, "http://java.sun.com/xml/ns/javaee":ejb-name}' is expected.**

     You can ignore this error.
 This is a known issue with the `jboss-ejb-container-interceptors_1_0.xsd` schema file.
 See <https://bugzilla.redhat.com/show_bug.cgi?id=1193948>.